-In fiscal year 2019-20, the majority of property tax cases were in the valuation category, which includes topics such as value reductions, changes in ownership, appraisal methodology, exclusions, exemptions, assessment appeals, new construction, general property tax information and definitions, and actual enrollment of values.
+In fiscal year 2020-21, the majority of property tax cases were in the valuation category, which includes topics such as changes in ownership, decline in value or value reductions, appraisal methodology, exclusions, exemptions, assessment appeals, new construction, general property tax information and definitions, and actual enrollment of values.
 The remaining cases were in the administrative category, which includes topics such as creating and mailing tax bills, refunds, and penalties.
 Each case may contain a variety of issues that prompted the taxpayer to contact the TRA Office.